brenwell/pixi-center/README.md

 ### Using the parent to center

 This is the simplest example. **Pixi-center** uses the parent's width and/or height if no options are passed.
-Which means to center it needs to be added (addChild) to something.
+Which means, your object needs to be added to a container before calling centerXY.

 ```js
 const label = new PIXI.Text(text,style)